haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # copies the value in source to destination
+  # copies the value in the source memory bank to destination memory bank
 ```
 </details>